Thought-Provoking Questions That Will Light A Fire Under You and 9 Ways To Stay Motivated

 What if one of your long-held memories isn’t actually completely true?
 Does it matter?

-Can you think of times where you have felt completely sure of something but someone tells you otherwise?
+Can you think of times when you have felt completely sure of something but someone tells you otherwise?

 Anything that breaks you out of your shell just a little bit will help you grow, especially if you do it every day.